 What type of music is best for studying?

 Okay, so you are ready to try some music while studying.
 But hold on, not all music is created equal.
 Choose the wrong type of music and you might accidentally decrease your student’s focus! 🙅

 Studies show things like reading comprehension decrease when stimulating music is playing, so make sure you choose the right type of music for your activity.

-For most work, like homework or practicing for maths exams, your student needs mellow music that doesn’t change too much.
+For most work, like homework or practising for maths exams, your student needs mellow music that doesn’t change too much.
 Classical music can be a good choice, but not all students like it!
-You can also try easy listening or some slower-paced favorites.
+You can also try easy listening or some slower-paced favourites.
 Experiment with what works and then put those songs in a playlist for next time.

 If your student is doing something more repetitive, then the issue is more likely to be boredom.
 It’s okay to play more fast-faced music for this kind of work.
 Music can also help when kids are doing chores around the house!